pyne/pyne/docs/source/usersguide/simplesim.rst

 Explain a possible use scenario for manipulating a reactor: have a script that creates the reactor, and have scripts that analyze results, etc...

+when card  names need to be unique

+search for mcnp name and you will find the card.